 Don’t let impediments hold you back

-There are ways around sibilance, a stutter, dyslexia and other issues that keep people from reaching their voice over goals.
+There are ways around sibilance, a stutter, dyslexia, and other issues that keep people from reaching their voice over goals.
 This may involve speech therapy, vocal exercises, practice, and concentration.
 Don’t let an early diagnosis of an impediment hold you back.
 I was told I was too sibilant early in my career, so I went to a speech therapist and learned to hold back a little on my breath while saying “s”.
 That’s also where I learned about consistent air/energy throughout a performance.
-My daughter Lisa was diagnosed dyslexic at a young age.
-She powered through, developed great concentration and has nurtured a very successful voice over career.
+My daughter Lisa was diagnosed with dyslexia at a young age.
+She powered through, developed great concentration, and nurtured a very successful voice over career.

 Acting, Acting, Acting

 All voice work is acting, no matter the genre.
 So find a coach, (or multiple coaches) take classes, and workshops, and get training to acquire or enhance your skills.
 Become part of the voice acting community and lurk in Facebook pages and other forums.
 Go to conferences, and attend masterclasses.
 Watch coaches work with other actors.
 Soak it up – listen and read and learn and after you’ve absorbed a good amount, then interact and ask questions.
 The best way to improve is to immerse yourself in learning.